tudelft3d/val3ditypy/README.md

 git submodule update
 ```

-And you need to have [all the dependencies to compile val3dity](https://github.com/tudelft3d/val3dity#installation-of-the-command-line-tool)
+2. Install [all the dependencies of val3dity](https://github.com/tudelft3d/val3dity#installation-of-the-command-line-tool) and make sure you can compile it

-Compile and install as a Python package:

-`python setup.py install`
+3. Compile the bindings and install the Python package: `python setup.py install`

 ## how to use it